paulflang/SbmlInterface.jl/README.md

 ## Development team
-This package was developed by [Paul F. Lang](https://www.linkedin.com/in/paul-lang-7b54a81a3/) at the University of Oxford, UK.
+This package was developed by [Paul F. Lang](https://www.linkedin.com/in/paul-lang-7b54a81a3/) at the University of Oxford, UK and [Anand Jain](https://github.com/anandijain) at the University of Chicago, USA.

 ## Questions and comments
-Please contact [Paul F. Lang](mailto:paul.lang@wolfson.ox.ac.uk) with any questions or comments.
+Please contact [Paul F. Lang](mailto:paul.lang@wolfson.ox.ac.uk) or [Anand Jain](mailto:anandj@uchicago.edu) with any questions or comments.